andrealbinop/fitnesse-selenium-slim/README.md

 #### Installation

 * This module and selenium dependencies must be in [FitNesse classpath](http://www.fitnesse.org/FitNesse.FullReferenceGuide.UserGuide.WritingAcceptanceTests.ClassPath).
-You can download all necessary jars from [here](https://github.com/andreptb/fitnesse-selenium-slim/releases/download/0.0.1/fitness-selenium-slim-all-jars.zip) or with [maven](https://github.com/lvonk/fitnesse-maven-classpath) (see below).
+You can download the jars from [here](http://repo1.maven.org/maven2/com/github/andreptb/fitnesse-selenium-slim/0.1.0/) or with [maven](https://github.com/lvonk/fitnesse-maven-classpath) (see below).
 * The [WebDriver](http://www.seleniumhq.org/projects/webdriver/) which the fixture will be used to connect also must be on [FitNesse](https://github.com/unclebob/fitnesse) classpath.

 ```xml